amv-networks/amv-access-sdk-android/readme.md

 * gradle version 4.3.1

 ## modules
-This repository currently consists of three modules.
+This repository currently consists of two libraries.

 ### amv-access-sdk-spi
-A module consisting of interfaces and simple base classes which represents the basic requirements and concepts needed in concrete implementations.
+A module consisting interfaces and simple base classes which represent the basic requirements and concepts needed in concrete implementations.

 ### amv-hm-access-sdk